Cobey was the representative for North Carolina’s 4th congressional district and was a Republican. He served from 1985 to 1986.

-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cobey is shown as a purple triangle. (analysis methodology)
+Cobey is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Cobey sponsored bills primarily in these issue areas:

 Some of Cobey’s most recently sponsored bills include...